potionfactory/LetsMove/README.md

 ---------------

 * 1.12
 	- Use country code based .lproj directories
 	- Make it compile for projects that don't use precompiled headers to import AppKit.framework
+	- Minor adjustment to Dutch localization
+	- Warning fixes in example project

 * 1.11
 	- Objective-C++ compatibility

 * 1.10
 	- Fixed deprecation warnings that show up when building against the OS X 10.9 SDK.